Qualification: Steps to Get Your License

 Mutual Recognition with other states:

-Florida has entered into a mutual recognition agreement with 9 states: Alabama, Arkansas, Connecticut, Georgia, Indiana, Mississippi, Nebraska, Oklahoma, and Tennessee.
+Florida has entered into a mutual recognition agreement with 8 states: Alabama, Arkansas, Connecticut, Georgia, Indiana, Mississippi, Nebraska, and Oklahoma.
 Real estate licensees from these states, as long as they are not residents of Florida, may be eligible to receive a Florida real estate license by successfully passing a 40-question Florida real estate law examination with at least 30 correct answers.
 The real estate license must be active and have been obtained through education and examination required by the state's real estate licensing authority.

 Submit a completed Form RE-11 to the Division of Real Estate to activate the license; otherwise the license is issued in an inactive status.